 On 12 November 2020 the Group announced it had settled its dispute with COFIDE.
-The summary of the settlement agreement is that the Group owes COFIDE US\$70 million in principal and US\$ 31.9 million of accrued interest (calculated to 10 November 2020) and COFIDE owes the Group US\$34.2 million in principal pursuant to the September 2019 Arbitration Award, plus interest from July 17, 2017 to the date of payment.
-The amounts due and receivable will be offset.
-The Group will pay the net balance to COFIDE within 36 months and COFIDE will withdraw its legal claim for annulment of the Arbitration Award.
-To guarantee the full repayment of the balance owed to COFIDE two Corporate Trusts contracts will be subscribed, one over the Ollachea Project's mineral concessions and another over future cash flows from the same Project.
+The summary of the settlement agreement is that the Group owes COFIDE US\$70 million in principal and US\$31.9 million of accrued interest (calculated to 10 November 2020), however, COFIDE has yet to provide the invoices to support the tax deductibility of these interests.
+Also, it was agreed that COFIDE owed the Group US\$34.2 million pursuant to the September 2019 Arbitration Award, plus interest from 17 July 2017 to 10 November 2020.
+The amounts due and receivable have been offset and the Group will pay the net balance to COFIDE within 36 months.
+To guarantee the full repayment of the balance owed to COFIDE, Corporate Trust contracts have been assigned over the Ollachea Project's mineral concessions, the shares of the Peruvian subsidiary Compañía Minera Kuri Kullu S.A. and over future cash flows from the same Project.
+COFIDE withdrew its legal claim for annulment of the Arbitration Award once the Trust contracts were registered at the public registry.
+Also, as per the terms of this agreement, certain penalties are applicable while the balance of the debt owed to COFIDE is not fully repaid.
+These penalties are based on percentages applicable over the amount of the Arbitration Award according the following timetable: